elevateforhumanity/fix2/INVIDEO_COMPLETE_SETUP.md

 **Script to paste:**
 ```
-If you like solving problems with your hands and tools, the HVAC Technician Training pathway in the Elevate Connects Directory is a strong entry into HVAC careers.
+If you like solving problems with your hands and tools, the HVAC Technician Training pathway in the Elevate for Humanity is a strong entry into HVAC careers.

 Hands-on training to install, maintain, and repair heating and cooling systems for residential and commercial buildings.